-DS.2: Affordable Housing Provision for Increase to Maximum Size for Residential Units
+DS.3: Affordable Housing Provision for Increase to Maximum Size for Residential Units

-The maximum size for residential units may be increased if deed restricted affordable housing is a part of the development.
-Specifically, if a certain percentage of the units are deed restricted to be below the level of cost burden (less than 30% of the income) of the equivalent of a 60% area median family income (AMI), that percentage may be applied to increasing the size of the units.
-For example, if 10% of units are deed restricted, the maximum square footage of each unit may be increased by 10%.
+The maximum size for all residential units within a development may be increased if deed restricted affordable housing is a part of the development.
+Specifically, if a certain percentage of the units are deed restricted to be below the level of cost burden (less than 30% of the income) of the equivalent of a 60% area median family income (AMI), that percentage may be applied to increasing the size of all units.
+For example, if 10% of units are deed restricted, the maximum square footage of all units may be increased by 10%.